matandanieli/matandanieli/README.md

 Hi there I'm Matan Danieli :)
 C# developer from Ramat Gan, Israel.

-🎓   1st year Computer Science Student at The College Of Law And Business.
+🎓   2nd year Computer Science Student at The College Of Law And Business.

 💻   Graduate with honors of the post-IDF "Combat Soldiers Hi-Tech Program" Full-stack course in Sela College.

-👨🏻‍🏫  Nowdays Teaching teenagers computer science and C#. coordinator of all the classes in the center district of israel at the Cyber Education Center.
+👨🏻‍🏫  Used to Teach teenagers computer science and C#. coordinator of all the classes in the center district of israel at the Cyber Education Center.

 🤔   Exploring and eager to learn new technologies and developing software.